Movies that inspire travel

 8 travel items just for a cruise

-I have been to 56 countries and more than 600 cities, so I know how to pack for a trip.
+I have been to some 70 countries about 700 cities, so I know how to pack for a trip.
 But some recent cruising caused me to purchase 8 travel items just for a cruise.
 I will quickly share with you the essentials of what to bring and not bring the next time you take to the high seas.

 First, some ground rules.
 Not all cruises are created equal.
 Obviously, you will need to pack differently for a Caribbean, Mediterranean, or Mexican cruise than the journey to Alaska or Iceland.
 There will be differences between a budget cruise on a large Carnival ship versus a smaller, luxury experience on Seabourn.
 I have sailed on everything from Royal Caribbean and Disney to Windstar, and there are travel essentials that apply pretty much to all cruises.
 Here is my short list: